SitongLi/cgao3.github.io/index.md

 ### **Biography**
 I am currently a Master student at [Department of Computing Science, Western University](https://www.csd.uwo.ca/), and I will graduate in Sep.
 2019.

-I was major in Neuroscience prior transferring to Computer Science at [University of Science and Technology of China](https://en.ustc.edu.cn/).
+I was majoring in Neuroscience prior transferring to Computer Science at [University of Science and Technology of China](https://en.ustc.edu.cn/).

 ### **Skills and Other**
 - **Programming Languages**: Python, Java, Matlab, R, SQL.